ayushthakur/ayushthakur.dev/content/post/2022-04-29-Bangalore-Diaries-2022.md

 4. [Kunafa Story](https://www.zomato.com/bangalore/kunafa-story-koramangala-5th-block-bangalore) This has become my favourite dessert place.
 I do not have a sweet tooth, until I find myself near 5th block Kormangala.
 I would suggest dining in over ordering in.
 Say hi to Tanzil from my side.
 5. [Go Native Cafe](https://www.zomato.com/bangalore/go-native-1-lavelle-road-bangalore) A beautiful cafe with good internet connectivity.
 The food here is great.
 I loved the vitamini punch drink and the cumin feta beetroot salad.
 I am coming here again for sure.
 6. [Naru Noodle Bar](https://www.narunoodlebar.com/) The cafe that is the talk of the town (at the time of writing i.e. March, 25, 2023).
 I had very high expectation from this 8 seater, reservation only place.
 I tried one Ramen and a Salmon starter, but I found the taste as average and the whole experience wasn't anything out of this world.
 If I were Thai, I might have said "my taste pallete aren't developed to appreciate this taste" but I am not Thai and hence I just say "It bad".
+7. [Thom's Bakery](http://zoma.to/r/20637085) Legendar Bakery and Supermarket.
+It is Virushka's favorite bakery.
+I like the range of products that are available here.
+The bread is great.
+Their puffs and dry cakes are good too.
+But when I looked at the ingredients I realized that they use Dalda and that made me a little sad.
+I will not be having more of their cakes for that reason.
+8.